 \begin{lem} The entries of $P_m$ are symmetric polynomial in $\ulambda$.
 If $m \geq 1$, then the off-diagonal entries of $P_m$ have degree at most $2m-2$, whereas the degree of each diagonal entry is exactly $2m$. \end{lem}

-The first row of $T\- \widehat \Phi$ constitute a fundamental system of formal solutions of the Bessel equation (\ref{7eq: differential equation, variable z}) of sign $\varsigma$.
-Some calculations yield the following proposition, where for the derivatives of order higher than $n-1$ the differential equation (\ref{7eq: differential equation, variable z}) is applied.
+The first row of $T\- \widehat \Phi$ constitute a fundamental system of formal solutions of the Bessel equation (\ref{7eq: differential equation, variable z}).
+Some calculations yield the following proposition, where for derivatives of order higher than $n-1$ the differential equation (\ref{7eq: differential equation, variable z}) is applied.

 \begin{prop} Let $\varsigma \in \{+, - \}$ and $\xi \in \BX_n (\varsigma)$.
 There exists a unique sequence of symmetric polynomials $B_m (\ulambda; \xi)$ in $\ulambda$ of degree $2 m$ and coefficients depending only on $m$, $\xi$ and $n$, normalized so that $B_0 (\ulambda; \xi) = 1$, such that